o-daneel/Lunii.QT/README.md

 > **Important:**
 > When Lunii releases a new firmware version, Lunii.QT itself may need to be updated to support it.
 However, if one of the required files (`.md` or `fa.3xx.bin`) is available and import is working, any subsequent firmware update should be transparent to the user—no further action is needed unless compatibility issues arise.

-There is a third solution, but I'm pretty sure no one will support it (if you do, leave a message)
+There is a third and forth solution, but I'm pretty sure no one will support it (if you do, leave a message)

 3. **Downgrade your firmware 😎**:
    If you have been playing safe and downloaded your previous firmwares with this app, you can simply push it to the Lunii root dir and downgrade the firmware.
 You'll get back to a working device.
+4. **Using your own device keys 😎😎**

 ### Hardware supported:
 * **v1, v2**  (full Support)